 After lunch, a nap sounded like a good activity.
 We awoke a short time later swimming in a pool of water -- well, actually it was sweat.
 The room had no air conditioning and it was stiflingly hot.
 It had to be over 100 degrees in there.
 We determined that sleeping in the tiny pie-slice-shaped room at night wasn't feasible.
 Fortunately, we were able to get a room upgrade -- at extra cost, of course -- to a room with air conditioning.

 When I was a kid, the family took a trip to see Natural Bridge, Mount Vernon, Monticello, some other attractions, and Luray Caverns.
-(Source of representative photo.)
+(Photo: Internet.)

 I was really looking forward to seeing the caverns.
-I bought a dozen flash bulbs to use with my camera (I think it was a Brownie Reflex) to get good pictures of stalactites and stalagmites.
+I bought a dozen flash bulbs (they were expensive!) to use with my camera (I think it was a Brownie Reflex) to get good pictures of stalactites and stalagmites.